statiagov/gesmew/guides/content/developer/core/shipments.md

 ### Advanced Setup

-Consider you sell products to a single zone (US) and you ship from 2 locations (Stock Locations):
+Consider you sell establishments to a single zone (US) and you ship from 2 locations (Stock Locations):

 * New York
 * Los Angeles